samadhanzanzurne/Linger/README.md

-# Linger
+# LINGER
-this is the perfect app to get new frs
+this is the perfect app to find new Friends